-We regret that this occurred and apologize for concern or inconvenience it may cause you.
-To help prevent another incident from occurring, we are taking steps to further enhance our existing security measures.
-Should you have any questions regarding this matter, please call our dedicated helpline at 1-833-971-3298, Monday through Friday from 8:00 a.m. to 5:30 p.m.
+We regret that this occurred and apologize for any inconvenience.
+Should you have any further questions or concerns regarding this matter, please do not hesitate to contact our dedicated helpline at 1-855-479-2061, Monday through Friday, from 8:00 a.m. to 5:30 p.m.
 Central Time.

-Sincerely,
+Sincerely, Jose P. Dwis